adfharrison/nc-news-frontend/README.md

 to add their user account, then browse topics, articles and comments, add their own, delete articles or comments, and up or down vote them.
 They may also edit their own articles or comments.

-created using React JS, node and AXIOS .
+created using React JS, node, reach/router and AXIOS .

 Developed using mobile-first principles.